Skip to main content

 What to do with the evidence

 If the evidence is already on paper, photocopy it, and send it into the HM Courts and Tribunal Service before your hearing.
 Try to keep your evidence organised and neat.
 Ideally, send it at least a week in advance.
-On the day of your hearing, take your copies with you, and ask the tribunal to confirm that they have received them.
+On the day of your hearing, have a copy to with you and ask the tribunal to confirm that they have already received them.
+If they haven’t, you can give them/email them a copy.

 Work out how you will attend the hearing